 If it’s art you’re after, this is the contemporary art hub in Singapore.
 Launched in 2012, it’s 11 galleries – showcasing established and emerging artists from around the world, with a focus on Southeast Asia – are located on the site of a former military barracks dating back to 1936.
 After you’re done browsing (and perhaps buying!), try one of their seven restaurants, cafes and bars.
 We guarantee that you’ll leave here feeling inspired and maybe a little bit in love with a few pieces.

 From one military barracks to another… head to Dempsey Hill for a great mix of furniture – stunning solid wood offerings at Woody Antique House – and lifestyle stores, check out Cuckoo kids store, it’s gorgeous!
-Plus, an enormous variety of restaurants – tapas at Don Quijote is a current fave – and Huber’s Butchery for delicious imported meats and treats.
-View seriously impressive contemporary art in Red Sea Gallery and then wander down via the outdoor fishpond (really, don’t miss this) for a refreshing cocktail in the lush greenery of The Green Door.
+Plus, an enormous variety of restaurants – and Huber’s Butchery for delicious imported meats and treats.
+Or, view impressive contemporary art at the Red Sea Gallery.

 ‘Holland V’ for those in the know, this lively boutique neighbourhood is buzzing with truly global cuisine, coffee shops, bars and a small hawker centre.
-If you’re in the mood for a great steak, try Aussie-inspired restaurant Barossa (go on Tuesday and Thursday nights for live music) or Kinara for authentic and delicious North Indian dishes.
+If you’re in the mood for a great steak, try Aussie-inspired restaurant Barossa or Kinara for authentic and delicious North Indian dishes.
 We’re particularly fond of artisan bakery Baker and Cook and, perfect in this tropical climate, ice-cream café The Daily Scoop, both in Chip Bee Gardens.

 There are so many delicious places to eat, drink and be merry along this street of beautiful converted shop houses.
 Senso Ristorante & Bar is well known for it’s authentic Italian fine dining and rooftop bar Tiger’s Milk definitely won’t disappoint.
 PS Café (this branch is child-free, so perfect for a lunchtime meeting) is right next to Ang Siang Park if you fancy some peace amidst the energetic hustle of Chinatown.
 Visiting during the day?
 Stunning clothing store Willow and Huxley is just a short walk away and well worth a visit.